NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-nuget-cli.md

 >   or
 > - Modify *packages.config* manually, then run `install` or `restore`.

-Use the `-OutputDirectory` option to install a package to a specific directory.
-If you don't specify a directory, `install` uses the current directory.
+Use the `-OutputDirectory` option to install packages to a specific directory.
+If you don't specify an output directory, `install` uses the current directory.

 ```cli
 nuget install <packageID | configFilePath> -OutputDirectory <outputDirectory>